n1ai/m17-meta/README.md

 # m17-meta
-Various files useful when working with the M17 Protocol
+Various files that may be useful when working with the M17 Protocol

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]